 The resulting amount of H.248 streams is between one as minimum and 'N+3' as theoretical maximum.

-It has to be noted that the decision logic of Figure L.10 could be actually applied to all known SCTP transport modes.
+It has to be noted that the decision logic of Figure II.10 could be actually applied to all known SCTP transport modes.
 For instance:

 SCTP transport mode "native SCTP": amount of H.248 streams = 'N+1' (because a) without L4-over-L4 tunneling, and b) without DTLS); or